mesosphere-backup/dcos-vagrant/examples/oinker/README.md

     }
     EOF
     ```
-1. Install cassandra:
+1. Install the cassandra package:

     ```
     dcos package install --options=/tmp/cassandra.json cassandra --yes
     ```
-1. Wait for the cassandra framework to deploy 3 executors and 3 servers (takes 5m+).
-Check the Mesos UI: <http://m1.dcos/mesos>.
+1. Wait for the Cassandra service to be running and healthy.
+Check the DC/OS Services UI: <http://m1.dcos/#/services/>.

+    The Cassandra service should deploy 1 scheduler task and 1 cassandra node task on private DC/OS nodes.
+    These can be seen on the service detail page.
+    The service won't be marked as healthy or done deploying until both tasks are running and healthy.

 ## Install Marathon-LB

-For Mesosphere Enterprise DC/OS, reference [the documentation for securely installing Marathon-LB](https://docs.mesosphere.com/1.8/usage/service-discovery/marathon-lb/usage/).
-Make sure to specify 256 MB memory when configuring Marathon-LB.
+For Mesosphere Enterprise DC/OS, follow the instructions to [Install Marathon-LB on Mesosphere Enterprise DC/OS](enterprise-mlb.md).

-For vanilla DC/OS, use the following steps to configure and install Marathon-LB:
+For open DC/OS, use the following steps to configure and install Marathon-LB:

 1. Configure marathon-lb with lower memory usage than default: